Rutgers-RPL/pfa-training/README.md

-PIP is one of the most common tools for package management in Python.
+Pip is one of the most common tools for package management that comes built-in with Python.
 With one-line terminal commands, packages can be downloaded to your machine, meaning the only thing you need to do is import the code into your file.
 However, some projects may require certain packages while others require different packages; in this case, installing all the packages for every project you’ll work on is messy and a waste of resources.

-A simple solution is venv, a “virtual environment” creator for Python, which essentially allows you to create a separate space for different projects and sets of packages.
+A simple solution is venv, a “virtual environment” creator for Python that you install separately, which essentially allows you to create a separate space for different projects and sets of packages.
 This means multiple package and module installations won’t clutter up and pollute your build environment, whatever it may be for that project.

-Pip, however, has no built-in support for packages and modules written outside of the standard Python libraries, and also has no built-in isolated build environment support; it relies on outside tools like Venv to achieve this.
-This means that although using PIP will work for some time, it is good to pursue other package management tools that have more dynamic packages and build environment support, such as Conda.
+Think of it like a real-life library; instead of looking for a book in every shelf in every room, you can sort a library by genre or author.
+Venv does the same thing; virtual environments are like bookshelves for your packages, so you and your programming environment have less to sort through.

+By using venv and pip together, you can accomplish most of your scientific computing tasks.
+Pip and venv are great tools for managing python packages and basic environments.
+However, newer tools exist for package management that are better integrated with virtual environment managers, which also have more options for scientific tools to work with.
+This means a bigger, better library for you to work with.
+One of the best options for our work is Conda.

 ### 0.2: What is Conda?